thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ## Dynamic Secret for a Temporary Service Principal

-> Note: Creating service principal and assigning role in same request takes tens of seconds (over a minute has been seen), The command been broken down into two separate calls.
+> Note: Creating service principal and assigning role in same request takes tens of seconds (over a minute has been seen), The command has been broken down into two separate calls.
 In the first call the service principal will be returned along with the task id that fired in the background for role assignment.
 You will need to wait to use that temporary service principal or check via the Azure portal or via the DSV API (provided below)

 | Attribute          | Description                                                         |
 | --------------         | ------------------------------                               |